 International Travel

-Any fraternity or sorority that is interested in traveling internationally must complete the Intent to Travel Internationally form and meet with an FSL staff member at least six (6) months prior to the intended travel dates.
+Any fraternity or sorority that is interested in traveling internationally must complete the Intent to Travel Internationally form and meet with an OFSL staff member at least six (6) months prior to the intended travel dates.
 Organization Leadership as well as the Trip Leaders should attend this meeting.
+International Travel must include a service-based experience for all participants.

 International travel requires two Trip Leaders for the experience.
 Trip leaders must consist of FGCU staff or faculty.
-At least one Trip Leader should have international travel experience and be fluent in the native language of the destination, if applicable.
-This initial meeting will allow the Student Organization to review the RSO International Travel Application packet and to set up a timeline for proper preparation for the trip.
+It is preferred that at least one Trip Leader have international travel experience and be fluent in the native language of the destination, if applicable.
+This initial meeting will allow the Organization to review the RSO International Travel Application packet and to set up a timeline for proper preparation for the trip.

 *Important note for Faculty/Staff Trip Leaders and/or Advisors: Traveling with a Student Organization is not considered an official University duty.
 Please gain permission from your current supervisor before agreeing to accompany a group on an International Travel Experience.